leaksignal/leaksignal/docs/docs/Concepts/Leakwall/Ransomware Attacks.md

 5. Metasploit: Metasploit is a penetration testing framework that can be used to identify vulnerabilities in web servers and web applications.
 It includes a variety of tools and modules that can be used to scan for and exploit vulnerabilities in target systems.
 6. Cobalt Strike: In recent years, threat actors have increasingly used Cobalt Strike as part of their attack chain, particularly in ransomware attacks.
 They use the tool to gain initial access to a network, move laterally through the network, and deploy ransomware to encrypt files and demand a ransom payment.

-When attackers run one of the aforementioned tools and actually find a vulnerable web server, they receive the results of a system command that has been executed on the vulnerable machine.
+When attackers run one of the aforementioned tools and actually find a vulnerable web server, they receive the results of a system command that has been executed on the vulnerable service.
 This could be in the form of a `ls`, `cat`, or `ifconfig` linux command.
 Here's an example of the ls command output from a scanning attack:

 ![directory listing output](../../../static/img/ls-output.png)